-- M56 between Manchester and the Welsh Border near Chester - M58 between the M6 at Wigan to the north of Liverpool close to the Port; - M57 links the M58 and M62 and provides an eastern bypass to Liverpool; - M53 links Liverpool to the M56 via the Wirral; - M60 forming the Manchester Ring Road; - M65 between Preston and Colne; - M18 links the M1 near Rotherham to the M62 to the west of Goole; - M180 connects the M18 north of Doncaster to the A180 west of Grimsby and Immingham; - A628/A616 is the main strategic freight route between South Yorkshire and Greater Manchester; - A69 links Carlisle and Newcastle; and - A66 provides a strategic route between Penrith (M6) to Scotch Corner on the A1 (M).
+- M56 between Manchester and the Welsh border near Chester; - M58 between the M6 at Wigan to the north of Liverpool close to the port; - M57 links the M58 and M62 and provides an eastern bypass to Liverpool; - M53 links Liverpool to the M56 via the Wirral: - M60 forming the Manchester Ring Road; - → M65 between Preston and Colne; - → M18 links the M1 near Rotherham to the M62 to the west of Goole: - M180 connects the M18 north of Doncaster to the A180 west of Grimsby and Immingham; - A628/A616 is the main strategic freight route between South Yorkshire and Greater Manchester: - A69 links Carlisle and Newcastle; - A66 provides a strategic route between Penrith (M6) to Scotch Corner on the A1 (M); and - A59 between York and Liverpool.

-4.2 The North's Major Road Network
+4.2.1 Figure 2: Major Road Network in the North

-Whilst total traffic volumes are greatest on roads operated and managed by National Highways, known as the Strategic Road Network (SRN), this only accounts for 2% of the road network in the North.
+While total traffic volumes are greatest on roads operated and managed by National Highways, known as the Strategic Road Network (SRN), this only accounts for 2% of the road network in the North.
 Almost all road journeys start and finish on local roads, including those first and last miles of a journey that can make all the difference as to whether goods or people make it in time and as efficiently as possible.

-In response to this issue, TfN and its constituent Authority Partners have identified and mapped a Major Road Network for the North - a network consisting of the North's economically important roads.
+In response to this issue, TfN and its constituent authority partners have identified and mapped a Major Road Network (MRN) for the North - a network consisting of the North's economically important roads.
 This network, which includes both the SRN and important local roads, represents about 7% (by distance) of the roads in the North, and links the North's important centres of economic activity, including the first and last miles to and from the SRN.

-The North's important centres of economic activity include:
+The North's major centres of economic activity include:

-- Ports and airports, supporting imports, exports and the visitor economy. - Clusters of the prime and enabling capabilities as defined in the Northern Powerhouse Independent Economic Review. - Major population centres, which are generally over 50,000 residents. - Enterprise zones, universities and other key employment sites. - Major centres of tourism.
+- Ports and airports, supporting imports, exports, and the visitor economy. - Clusters of the prime and enabling capabilities as defined in the Northern Powerhouse Independent Economic Review. - Major population centres, which are generally more than 50,000 residents. - Enterprise zones, universities and other key employment sites. - Major centres of tourism.

 There is a direct link between better connectivity to these assets and enabling the North's economy to realise its potential.

-The MRN17 has a critical role in connecting people, businesses and communities, and, put simply, major roads are indispensable to supporting economic activity, access to services and our overall quality of life.
+The MRN has a critical role in connecting people, businesses, and communities, and put simply, major roads are indispensable to supporting economic activity, access to services, and our overall quality of life.

-4.3 Road issues
+4.2.2 Road issues

-The key considerations for the network include capacity to fit all the forecast growth on the network and any constraints this then highlights.
+The key considerations for the network include capacity to accommodate all the forecast growth on the network and any constraints this then highlights.
 The reliability and resilience of the network is also challenging with the ability to recover from planned and unplanned events critical to the economic success of the North as a whole.